-Pension The Scheme Rules include provision for increases in line with RPI price inflation increases: up to a maximum of 5% each year, to pensions in excess of GMP.
-For the actuarial valuation as at 31 March 2013 these increases are assumed to follow the assumed rate of prices inflation less 0.1%.
+The Scheme Rules include provision for increases in line with RPI price inflation up to a maximum of 5% and a minimum of 0% each year, to pensions in excess of GMP.
+For the actuarial valuation as at 31 March 2016 these increases are assumed to follow the assumed rate of price inflation adjusted to allow for the cap and floor.